The Poisoned Tongue: Exploring Emilia's Quotes in Shakespeare's Othello

 "But I do think it is their husbands' faults / If wives do fall.
 Say that they slack their duties, / And pour our treasures into foreign laps; / Or else break out in peevish jealousies, / Throwing restraint upon us; or say they strike us, / Or scant our former having in despite; / Why, we have galls; and though we have some grace, / Yet have we some revenge.
 Let husbands know / Their wives have sense like them: they see and smell, / And have their palates both for sweet and sour, / As husbands have."(Act 4, Scene 3)

 This lengthy but powerful speech is Emilia’s most significant contribution to the feminist discourse within the play.
 She argues that women’s infidelity is often a consequence of their husbands’ mistreatment and neglect.
 This line provides a commentary on the social dynamics of marriage during the period, where women were largely subjected to the power and will of their husbands.
-The language Emilia uses conveys her frustration and anger with the double standard applied to men and women in matters of sexual morality.
+Here's the thing — the language Emilia uses conveys her frustration and anger with the double standard applied to men and women in matters of sexual morality.
 The speech demonstrates Emilia’s courage to speak up against the patriarchal norms of her society, even knowing the consequences.

 "Good sir, you shall not kiss a corpse; the lips once cold, are cold forever."(Act 5, Scene 2)